olliecheng/oyc.id.au/lookahead.md

 Luckily, a couple of people came in and saved the day... kinda.
 I was one of those people!
 We figured out how to simulate the authentication flow.
 The server was no longer a random internet stranger trying to figure out when Wine Tasting classes were held, it was now (supposedly) a student who was just oddly obsessed with Wine Tasting.
 The fork can be found [here](https://theepiccowoflife-lookahead.herokuapp.com/).

 But this was a band-aid over old code.
 Unfortunately, Lookahead was showing its age and while we were able to monkeypatch it, it broke soon after.
-While we could take the easy way out and spend a couple of days fixing it up, we felt like it was time to sit down and re-architect the codebase so it would be maintainable for us and for future students who would assume responsibility for the codebase.
+While we could take the easy way out and spend a couple of days fixing it up, we felt like it was time to sit down and re-architect the codebase so it would be maintainable.
+Not only for us, but also for future students who would assume responsibility for the codebase.

 So that's where you come in.
 I want to get together a band of warriors to rewrite some of the original code (see here: original [GitHub](https://github.com/Trontor/lookahead/) and Quang's [fork](https://github.com/theepiccowoflife/lookahead/)), fix up the issues, who knows, maybe make it prettier.